Legal experts say U.S. court ruling on White House counsel could encourage witnesses to talk in impeachment probe

 Others, including McGahn, Bolton, Secretary of State Mike Pompeo, and Acting Chief of Staff Mick Mulvaney, have so far refused to testify.

 Bolton and one of his former aides, Charles Kupperman, did not show up for closed-door depositions earlier this month.
-But Bolton has hinted that he has a story tell to investigators.
+But Bolton has hinted that he has a story to tell to investigators.

 Earlier this month, Bolton’s lawyer said in a letter to the House’s counsel that his client was “personally involved” in events and meetings under investigation, and knew about “many relevant meetings and conversations” that lawmakers may not be aware of.